 Seth Stephens-Davidowitz has used data from the internet -- particularly Google searches -- to get new insights into the human psyche.
-A book summarizing his research, Everybody Lies, was published in May 2017 by HarperCollins.

 Seth has used Google searches to measure racism, self-induced abortion, depression, child abuse, hateful mobs, the science of humor, sexual preference, anxiety, son preference, and sexual insecurity, among many other topics.

-Seth received his BA in philosophy, Phi Beta Kappa, from Stanford, and his PhD in economics from Harvard.
+He received his BA in philosophy, Phi Beta Kappa, from Stanford, and his PhD in economics from Harvard.

 For speaking engagements, Seth is exclusively represented by The Lavin Agency.